chronicled/open-registry-ethereum/README.md

 # URN Specification
 > Draft

 In the Open Registry, all Things have identities.
-We have adopted a Uniform Resource Name (URN) format for encoding and storing these identities, ranging from cryptographic public keys to BLE & NFC device IDs.
+We have adopted a Uniform Resource Name (URN) standard format to represent these identities, ranging from cryptographic public keys to BLE & NFC device IDs.
 The URN format is easily readable and allows for the support of a wide variety of identities.
-It complies with current standards for representing products, books, electronics, and standardized algorithms and protocols.
+It complies with current standards for representing products, books, electronics, etc., and can be used to identify literally anything without need to specify schema / protocol this identity can reached by.
 This extensibility is essential for building a universal and open platform for the Internet of Things.

 ## Format
 Each identity will be split by `:` into multiple sections, denoting more specific information about the identity after each subsequent colon.
 The last section denotes the actual identity of the Thing.
 ```
 <Category>[:<Subcategory>[:<sub-Subcategory> … ]]:<ID>
 ```
-All categories are case-insensitive, whereas the `ID` is case-sensitive to allow for BASE64 encoding support.
+All categories are case-insensitive.

 ## Examples